joostdecock/site/pages/docs/fundamentals.md

 > If you're not running your own isntance, you can mostly forget about channels.
 {: .question }

+#### Patterns

+A **pattern** generates a _draft_ based on the measurements and options provided by the user.

+In other words, the pattern does the heavy lifting of taking user input an transforming that into something useful.

+Patterns are single-purpose.
+They generate drafts, that's all they do.

+#### Themes

+A **theme** controls the look and feel.
+Its role is two-fold:

+ - Format the draft
+ - Format the response

+Formatting the draft is (hopefully) self-explanatory.
+The theme controls the colours of lines, fonts of the text, logos, and what notches and other patterns markings look like.

+But themes can also format the request.
+For example, you could create a theme that doesn't return the standard SVG, but turns that automatically in a PDF.

+> ##### Should I care about themes?
+> If you're (thinking about) using freesewing to power your pattern company, you will want to make a theme
+> to make your patterns look like your patterns.
+Colours, line types, fonts, logo, and so on.
+>
+> If not, you can mostly forget about themes.
+{: .question }

 ### Concepts

 There's a number of concepts that you should be familiar with to _get_ freesewing.

 #### The coordinate system

+{% include figure.html
+  url='/img/fundamentals/coordinates.svg'
+%}
 The coordinate system originates from the top left.

 Coordinates are like text in a book.
 You start at the top on the left side,